 Fact #20 – Tabby Cat Personality

-It has been said that tabby cats have a unique personality from other cat breeds.
+It has been said that tabby cats have a personality that is unique from other cat breeds.
 Some have mentioned that they are more social and affectionate.
-They like to interact with their family and play, unlike most aloof cats.
+They like to interact with their family and play.

-Scientists specified though that the patterns don’t affect the behavior of this type of cats.
-A cat’s attitude is brought about by its upbringing and the type of environment it’s in.
+Scientists have specified, though, that the patterns don’t affect the behavior of this type of cat.
+A cat’s attitude comes from its upbringing and the type of environment its in.

-It should be quite difficult to identify the personality of tabby cats as it can be found in many cat breeds.
+It would be quite difficult to identify the personality of tabby cats as they can be found in many cat breeds.
 Some tabbies are known to be aggressive while some are gentle.
 Every cat is a individual and personalities vary widely even among cats of the same coat color, pattern or breed.

 It shouldn’t really matter anyway.
 What matters is that all cats need some lovin’ which will be rewarded by their loyalty to you and your family.
 They are one of the cutest and most therapeutic pets one could ever have!